CodeWithSomesh/Xamarin-Guessing-Game-App/README.md

 📱 Screen 3
 <br />
-(This screen is only displayed when a user has successfully DDDDDDDDDDDD)
+(This screen is only displayed when a user has successfully guessed the correct number within 3 attempts)
 <br />
 ![photo_6242036539085403161_y](https://user-images.githubusercontent.com/123357802/215079662-20bced07-3b1e-4f93-a442-9968ee2c8207.jpg)